akshgarg7/RAG_Engine/README.md

 # RAG_Engine
+## Motivation
+Found myself setting up the same retrieval process over and over again for different projects.
+Decided to spend an extra hour to set up a system that can be reused.

-## Overview
+## What it does

-The `RAG_Engine` is a system designed for contextual retrieval of documents.
-It leverages OpenAI's language models and Pinecone's vector database to efficiently index and query documents.
+Contextual Retrieval (https://www.anthropic.com/news/contextual-retrieval) with prefix-caching in a fully parallelized way (both for indexing and querying)

 ## Initialization

-To use the `contextual_retriever` module, ensure you have the necessary environment variables set up for OpenAI and Pinecone API keys.
-You can do this by creating a `.env` file in your project directory with the following variables:
+Setup the environment variables by creating a `.env` file in your project directory with the following variables:

 - `OPENAI_API_KEY`: Your OpenAI API key.
 - `PINECONE_API_KEY`: Your Pinecone API key.